onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-configuration-options.md

 1. Make sure that either `--execution-data-sync-enabled` is not set, or is set to `true`
 2. Make sure that you have a path configured for `--execution-data-dir`, otherwise the data will be written to the running user’s home directory, which is most likely inside the container’s volume.
 For example, you can create a folder within the node’s data directory  `/data/execution-data/`.

-There are some additional flags available, but you most likely do not need to change them.
+There are some additional [flags](#execution-data-sync) available, but you most likely do not need to change them.

 ## **Option 1: Enabling Indexing at the Beginning of a Spork**

 ### Download the root protocol state snapshot

-The `root-protocol-state-snapshot.json` is generated for each [spork](https://developers.flow.com/networks/node-ops/node-operation/spork) and contains the genesis data for that spork.
-It is published and made available after each spork.
+The `root-protocol-state-snapshot.json` is generated for each [network](https://developers.flow.com/networks/node-ops/node-operation/spork) and contains the genesis data for that network.
+It is published and made available after each upgrade.
 The download location is specified [here](https://github.com/onflow/flow/blob/master/sporks.json) under [rootProtocolStateSnapshot](https://github.com/onflow/flow/blob/master/sporks.json#L16).

 Store the **`root-protocol-state-snapshot.json`** into the **`/bootstrap/public-root-information/`** folder.